ethan-young/seccyd-wj-subtests/preregistration/README.md

-At the time of writing this preregistration, the only inclusion criteria are that participants should have a least one non-missing score on each subtest for at least one measurment period.
+At the time of writing this preregistration, the only inclusion criteria are that participants should have a least one non-missing score on each subtest for at least one measurement period.
 This ensures that every case has at least one assessment of each subtest included in their overall average of all subtests.
 Participants must also have at least one score for the adversity measure.
 Each adversity measure will be analyzed in a separate model so the total samples size for each adversity measure may differ depending on missing data patterns (see Q14).

-If it becomes clear that there are other inclusion/exclusion criteria, we will update the preregistration and/or report deviations in the the final manuscript.
+If it becomes clear that there are other inclusion/exclusion criteria, we will update the preregistration and/or report deviations in the final manuscript.
 If there are many reasonable alternative criteria, we may use multiverse analysis to handle all combinations of reasonable and arbitrary inclusion/exclusion criteria.

 ### Q14: Missing data